Vladimir Putin: Cult of personality

 Putin has cultivated a cult of personality for himself with an outdoorsy, athletic, tough guy public image, demonstrating his physical prowess and taking part in unusual or dangerous acts, such as extreme sports and interaction with wild animals, part of a public relations approach that, according to Wired, "deliberately cultivates the macho, take-charge superhero image".
 In 2007, the tabloid Komsomolskaya Pravda published a huge photograph of a shirtless Putin vacationing in the Siberian mountains under the headline "Be Like Putin".
 Tatiana Mikhailova opines that virility is an aspect of the image of the Father of the Nation, which Putin wants to create.
-She refers to, as an example of the success of this image building attempt, a 2006 incident in which Putin lifted the shirt of a boy to kiss his stomach without permission – which did not cause much reaction in Russia even though, according to Mikhailova, it was unprecedented and transgressive by Russian standards and would have caused outrage in any other country (media reports note that there was widespread reaction in Russia and abroad though).
+She refers to, as an example of the success of this image building attempt, a 2006 incident in which Putin lifted the shirt of a boy to kiss his stomach without permission – which did not cause much reaction in Russia even though, according to Mikhailova, it was unprecedented and transgressive by Russian standards and would have caused outrage in any other country (media reports note that there was widespread reaction in Russia and abroad, though).

 Numerous Kremlinologists have accused Putin of seeking to create a cult of personality around himself, an accusation that the Kremlin has denied.
 Some of Putin's activities have been criticised for being staged; outside of Russia, his macho image has been the subject of parody.
 Putin's height has been estimated by Kremlin insiders to be between 155 and 165 cm tall but is usually given at 170 cm.

 There are many songs about Putin, and Putin's name and image are widely used in advertisements and product branding.
 Among the Putin-branded products are Putinka vodka, the PuTin brand of canned food, the Gorbusha Putina caviar, and a collection of T-shirts with his image.

 Public recognition in the West

 In 2007, he was the Time Person of the Year.
 In 2015, he was No. 1 on the Time's Most Influential People List.
 Forbes ranked him the World's Most Powerful Individual every year from 2013 to 2016.
-He was ranked the second most powerful individual by Forbes in 2018.
+He was ranked the second-most-powerful individual by Forbes in 2018 the last year the list has been published.

 In Germany, the word "Putinversteher" (female form "Putinversteherin") is a neologism and a political buzzword (Putin + verstehen), which literally translates "Putin understander", i.e., "one who understands Putin".
 It is a pejorative reference to politicians and pundits who express empathy to Putin and may also be translated as "Putin-empathizer".